“Rarely do we see political issues handled so beautifully”

 My full-length collection, A Little Resurrection, also a Poetry Book Society recommendation, was published by Bloomsbury in 2022, and was an Irish Times book of the year, and my work was longlisted for the 2023 Forward prizes.

-My debut essay collection, Black Climates, a creative and holistic exploration of Blackness and climate justice, will be published by Vintage in August 2025.
+My debut essay collection, Black Climates, a creative and holistic exploration of race and climate justice, was published by Vintage in August 2025.

 “Selina Nwulu demonstrates the possibilities of the poem as an act of creative revision.
 These nuanced, important, poems give us access to a reality so often erased by the ‘fluid prejudice’ of history.”